He felt much more excited driving her home than she felt following him to his house for the first time.

 Mmayen took a deep breath.
 Kenechukwu looked as though he was prepared to wait on her until she was ready to get out of the car.

 “You want me to tell you the truth?
-The honest truth?”
-She asked, he nodded, a strange look in his eye’s.
-“I am afraid if we make love, I’m going to fall in love with you.”
-She confessed.
+The honest truth?” she asked.
+He nodded, a strange look in his eyes.

 “For me, it would.”